We're Here for You

 Visitors to PSFDH

-The Perth and Smiths Falls District Hospital regularly reviews its COVID-19 related policies and changes are based on factors such as prevalence of COVID-19 in our community.
+The Perth and Smiths Falls District Hospital regularly reviews its visitor and infection control policies.
+Updates are made to these policies based on factors such as prevalence of respiratory illnesses in our community and recommendations from our local Public Health Authority.

 Keeping our sites and services safe for our patients, volunteers, staff and physicians means all designated family/support persons and visitors must adhere to our hospital’s policies.

-Please put on a mask when you enter the hospital sites.
-Clean your hands with the alcohol hand rinse located at the main doors and throughout the hospital sites.
-Remember to use hand rinse when entering and leaving rooms and the elevator.
+Please put on a mask and clean your hands with the alcohol sanitizer when you enter the hospital sites.
+Remember to use hand sanitizer when entering and leaving rooms and the elevator.

-Virtual visits continue to be encouraged and welcomed when an in-person visit is not possible.
+Virtual visits are always encouraged and welcomed when an in-person visit is not possible.
 Patients and families can connect online using their personal communication devices (phone, tablet, etc.) at a time that may be more suitable.
 You can also send an online greeting to an inpatient.
 Click here.

 Requests from patients, staff, physicians, volunteers, students or visitors for someone to put on a mask in their presence will be respected.